Colonia Ex Hipódromo de Peralvillo: History

 The land in this area belonged to a ranch called Rancho de Vallejo during the colonial period.
 At the very beginning of the 20th century, in 1903, the federal government bought this ranch with the intention of creating a military installation here.
 However, soon after President Porfirio Díaz decided to turn much of it into a park and to install a horse track.

 The track, called the Hipódromo de Peralvillo, was built with the cooperation of a horse group called the Jockey Club, which was base at the Casa de Azulejos.
-The track had a surface area of 419,856m².
+The track had a surface area of 419,856 m^{2}.
 The oval track measured 1,500 meters with 600 meters of this straight.
 The cost of the construction was 30,000 pesos.
 This was the first formal race track in Mexico City.
 Prior to that horse racing was performed on private lands such as in the Rancho de Nápoles in the San Lázaro area.

 Regular seasons were held in the spring and fall with sporadic races at other times.
 The site also held other events such as entertainment spectacles which were often sponsored by German, French and military horse organizations as well as bicycle races and even the first automobile race in the city in 1903.
 The latter was organized by the German community in honor of the birthday of Emperor William II.

 The track was dismantled in 1913, with associated buildings disappearing soon after.
 The track was located between Calzada de la Ronda and Calzada de los Misterios, were today are lines associated with the Ferrocarril Mexicano to the port of Veracruz.

 In 1921 and 1922, the government ordered these lands parceled and sold in small parcels for residential purposes.
 This was during a time period when the political climate favored workers demands for living space.
 Under President Álvaro Obregón, orders were given to acquire and partition lands for use by lower class inhabitants.
-There is little information about the early residents of the area except that they did have a homeowners’ association.
+There is little information about the early residents of the area except that they did have a homeowners' association.
 These early residents bought their land in conjunction with the government, which gave them five years to pay off their debt.
 In return, the government installed services such as water and streets.